-Spectrum Houses is not giving up.
-We specialize in purchasing difficult-to-sell properties, one of which are homes that were facing foreclosure.
+Spectrum Houses are not giving up.
+We specialize in purchasing difficult-to-sell properties, one of which is homes that were facing foreclosure.
 If you contact us before the sale date hits and your property goes publically available for purchase, we will make a fair cash offer to help keep your home.

 If you need help avoiding foreclosure, please give us a call at (786) 309-2338.
-Solutions include modifying your loan to pay less per month, selling the property on your own via short sale or listing with a third party realtor, having the bank take legal ownership of the home, and allow you time to find another place to move.
+Solutions include modifying your loan to pay less per month, selling the property on your own via short sale or listing with a third-party realtor, having the bank take legal ownership of the home, and allowing you time to find another place to move.

 Outside of Florida: Under Power of Sale:

 In many areas outside of Florida, foreclosure goes through “power of sale” or “non-judicial foreclosure.”
 In this scenario, parties with an interest in the property must be notified (as well as judicial foreclosure).
-Parties with an interest typically include contractors, other bank lending, city liens.
+Parties with an interest typically include contractors, other bank lendings, and city liens.

 Power of sale foreclosures: